What is an Aquacultural Worker Supervisor?

-Job Description: Directly supervise and coordinate activities of aquacultural workers.
+Career Description Directly supervise and coordinate activities of aquacultural workers.

 - Assign to workers duties such as fertilizing and incubating spawn, feeding and transferring fish, and planting, cultivating, and harvesting shellfish beds.

-Skills Needed to be an Aquacultural Worker Supervisor
+Qualities of an Aquacultural Worker Supervisor

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

 Time Management: Managing one’s own time and the time of others.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.